 If you disagree with the decision in the reconsideration, you may request a hearing before an administrative law judge.
 This type of appeal is typically successful for claimants.

-Contact Social Security Appeals Lawyer in Arkansas when you need assistance in resolving an incorrectly denied SSD or SSI claim.
+Contact an Arkansas Social Security Appeals Lawyer when you need assistance in resolving an incorrectly denied SSD or SSI claim.